What Are May and Might?

 Talking About Possibility

-Both of these modal verbs can be used when asking for permission from someone or giving permission to someone in formal language politely.
+Both 'may' and 'might' can be used to ask for permission from someone or give permission to someone in a polite and formal manner.

 Remember not to use might when giving permission to someone.

 One of the uses of 'may' is to express wishes or desires.
 Keep in mind that 'might' is not typically used to express wishes or desires.
 Study the following examples carefully:

 As you can see, the modal verb comes at the beginning of the sentence.

 Modal verbs are also known as modals and are used to give additional information about the main verb.
 Let us learn more about them.